berk/tr8n/README.md

 http://wiki.tr8nhub.com

-# SDKs and Supported Platform
+# SDKs and Supported Platforms

 All SDKs are open sourced and available at: http://github.com/tr8n